Our Curriculum Philosophy

 Careers is taught as part of the PSHE programme, through off-timetable days and other year group specific events during the year.
 In addition, students have one to one careers advice.

 Citizenship is taught within PSHE lessons and an off-timetable day in Key Stages 3 and 4.
 All students are encouraged to become active citizens as part of their personal development, to enable them to play a full and active part in society and to participate in charitable events throughout their school, and later life.
 Students are helped to understand British values of democracy, the rule of law, individual liberty, tolerance and mutual respect.
 We are an inclusive school and actively teach our school values of respect, create opportunities for students to show courage in order that they flourish in school and in future life.

 Relationship and Sex Education

-Sex and Relationships education is delivered through the PSHE Curriculum and visiting speakers.
+Relationship and sex education is delivered through the PSHE Curriculum and visiting speakers.
 The aims are to provide students with accurate information to help them clarify their own values and attitudes, and to help them practise skills in communication and decision making, which in turn will enable them to make informed choices.

 Homework forms a vital part of school life and helps students to work, think and learn independently, it is an essential component of all courses.
 A homework timetable for each year is worked out through consultation between subject departments and Heads of Year.
 The length of time will vary according to the age of the student and the courses followed.
 Include link to homework timetable on policies page.